SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP includes a mapping of [@!RFC5730] EPP commands to REST resources based on Uniform Resource Locators (URLs) defined in [@!RFC1738].
 REPP uses a stateless architecture.
 It aims to provide a solution that is more suitable for complex, high availability environments.

-[@!RFC5730, Section 2.1] describes how EPP can be layered over multiple transport protocols.
-Currently, EPP transport over TCP [@!RFC5734] is the only widely deployed transport mapping for EPP. [@!RFC5730, Section 2.1] requires that newly defined transport mappings preserve the stateful nature of EPP.
+[@!RFC5730, Section 2.1] of [@!RFC5730] describes how EPP can be layered over multiple transport protocols.
+Currently, EPP transport over TCP [@!RFC5734] is the only widely deployed transport mapping for EPP. [@!RFC5730, Section 2.1] furthermore requires that newly defined transport mappings preserve the stateful nature of EPP.
 This document updates this requirement to also allow stateless for EPP transport.

 The stateless nature of REPP requires that no client or application state is maintained on the server.
 Each client request to the server must contain all the information necessary for the server to process the request.